 - We are unable to offer residential moorings.

-- Services: Maintenance, landing with electrical point, toilet pump-out and rubbish disposal, on-site car park, lawn area, water, fuel and gas.
+- Services: Maintenance, landing with electrical point, toilet pump-out and rubbish disposal, on-site car park, lawn area, water, fuel and gas, permits for moorings customers.

 The Canal can be accessed via Boehill Slipway, close to M5 Junction 27.
 Post code: EX16 7EG